RyanMoises5/Horiseon-Refactor-RM/README.md

 ## Objective

-To refactor an existing website's code for consolidationn of redundant code and better readability for coders
+To refactor an existing website's code for consolidation of redundant code and better readability for coders

 ## User Story